someengineering/fixinventory/docs/source/manual/cleanup.rst

 *****************

-Tags are a very useful to organise your cloud infrastructure and provide additional information to your resources. resoto provides a powerful command to mass create, update or delete tags to keep everything clean and tidy.
+Tags are a very useful to organise your cloud infrastructure and provide additional information to your resources.
+Resoto provides a powerful command to mass create, update or delete tags to keep everything clean and tidy.

 .. code-block:: bash
     :caption: update tag ``owner`` of instance ``i-039e06bb2539e5484`` if present, create if new.